-Published On: Friday, January 8, 2021|Categories: Education Info, Learning Strategies, Student Health|
+Published On: Friday, January 8, 2021|Categories: Learning Strategies, Education Info, Student Health|

 For children with the common ADD or ADHD diagnosis, school is a gauntlet of challenges.
 Even the most earnest and well-behaved ADHD child struggles to hold still through an entire lesson.
 Children with ADD are often social and love their school friends, but are often told that their natural energy is a classroom distraction.